01 of 11

 Mission Santa Cruz was known as the "hard luck mission."
 Today, it has the only remaining example of Indian housing in California.

-The Mission Santa Cruz church is near 126 High Street (which is the address of the modern church nearby).
-You can get the address, hours, and directions at the Mission Santa Cruz Website.
+The Mission Santa Cruz church is near 126 High Street (which is the address of the modern church nearby) in Santa Cruz, California.

 02 of 11